zaynetro/draw-by-zaynetro/README.md

 This is an HTTP server that renders SVG files by executing TypeScript code.

+* Read [this blog post](https://www.zaynetro.com/post/what-is-deno/) for more details and live example.

 ## How to use?

 You can see default drawing by visiting: https://draw-zaynetro.fly.dev/api/draw